Shahnaz Bashir

 Shahnaz Bashir is a Kashmiri novelist and academic from Srinagar, Jammu and Kashmir.

 Education and work

 Shahnaz Bashir is a doctoral fellow and teaching associate in Communication at the University of Massachusetts Amherst (UMass).
-He teaches "Writing As Communication" and "Public Speaking", and has been awarded a commendation for “excellent pedagogy” by the Directorate of Graduate Programs at the Department of Communication at UMass.
-Earlier in 2022, he was a finalist for Distinguished Teaching Award in the Grad Teaching Associate category at the university.
+He teaches "Writing As Communication" and "Public Speaking", and has been awarded several "Letters of Commendation" for "excellent pedagogy" by the Directorate of Graduate Programs at the Department of Communication at UMass.
+From 2021 to 2024, he has been consecutively a finalist for the Distinguished Teaching Award in the Graduate Teaching Associate category at the university.
 He was also awarded the Research Enhancement and Leadership (REAL) Fellowship by UMass.

 Before coming to UMass, he taught narrative journalism and conflict reportage at the Central University of Kashmir.

 Kashmir Life, in its Jan 2016 year-ender special issue, declared Shahnaz as "one of the eleven impact-makers from the entire population of Jammu & Kashmir".